clojure-emacs/cider/doc/installation.md

 `cider-inject-dependencies-at-jack-in` to `nil`.
 Note that you'll have to setup the dependencies yourself (see the section below), just as in CIDER 0.10 and older.

+CIDER can also inject a Clojure dependency into your project, which is useful, for example, if your project defaults to an older version of Clojure than that supported by the CIDER middleware.
+Set `cider-jack-in-auto-inject-clojure` appropriately to enable this.

 If a standalone REPL is preferred, you need to invoke `cider-connect` (instead of `cider-jack-in`) and you'll need to manually add the dependencies to your Clojure project (explained in the following section).